lyz-code/mkdocs-newsletter/docs/adr/002-initial_plugin_design.md

 * [Select the changes that need to be recorded](003-select_the_changes_to_record.md).
 * [Create the newsletter articles from those changes](005-create_the_newsletter_articles.md).
 * [Build the MkDocs nav with the newsletter articles](004-article_newsletter_structure.md)
-* Decide which changes need to be notified.
+* Decide which changes need to be notified
 * Send the notifications:
     * Update the RSS
     * Send the email.